B1tF8er/bit-logger/docs/README.md

 ## Database ##

-A SQLite database is created to save the records in the path where the assembly is run
+A SQLite database is created to save the records in a path that is configurable through code (if no path is set, the assembly location will be selected by default)

 ## File ##

-A file is created every hour to keep small files in the path where the assembly is run
+A file is created every hour to keep small files in a path that is configurable through code (if no path is set, the assembly location will be selected by default)

 ## Custom ##

-You can create custom sources to send the messages to a different output of your preference
+You can create custom sources to send the messages to a different output of your preference i.e. (FTP, SQL Server, CloudWatch, etc)

 ## Configurable ##